 - In this article, you’ll find the main types of branding.

-- This article unveils companies with strong branding.
+- This article unveils several companies with strong branding.